Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Spinning Eggs.md

 **How to test if an egg is uncooked or hard boiled.** - Can you tell the difference between a hard-boiled egg and a raw egg without breaking them?

-Last initially checked on 2024-12-27 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2025-01-31 by Rowan Ong (rzmo2@cantab.ac.uk)
+Last initially checked on 2025-11-23 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 202X-XX-XX by X

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->